Sigma 50mm f/1.4 DG DN Art Review

 As it played out, I ended up canceling my Sigma 50mm f/1.2 pre-order a few days later when I spotted a used Voigtländer Nokton 50mm f/1.2 at Camtec Photo.

-Before the Sigma 50mm f/1.4 DG DN Art gets lost in my decision process it is important to stress that this lens still represents good value at its price point, especially if you can find a used copy.
-On my local buy and sell I found one for $690.00 at this price point it may be hard to justify the new f/1.2 version at $1.399.00.
+Before the Sigma 50mm f/1.4 DG DN Art gets lost in my decision-making process, it is important to stress that this lens still represents good value at its price point, especially if you can find a used copy.

 Pros

-Affordable fast f-stop prime lens
+Affordable, fast f-stop prime lens

 Good weight-to-performance ratio